RedditRecs

 Reddit Icon

-mattwillis2 • about 1 year ago
+mattwillis2 • over 1 year ago

 I like the Steelseries Arctis Nova 7P or 7X if you're multi platform.
 USB C fast charging and they have Bluetooth functionality to connect to your phone while you're playing.